Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Numerical Experiments

 \subsection{Real Dataset: Covid-19 Daily Cases}

 We also conduct a case study on the real dataset, UK Covid-19 Daily Cases.
-We use the preprocessed dataset from \cite{sun2024copula}.\footnote{The original Covid-19 dataset can be download at https://coronavirus.data.gov.uk/} Each time-series data in the preprocessed Covid-19 dataset corresponds to $150$-day daily cases from mid-September $2020$ to mid-February $2021$ at a region in UK.
-Then, $500/160/80$ time-series data are used for training/calibration/testing.
+We use the preprocessed dataset from \cite{sun2024copula}.\footnote{The original Covid-19 dataset can be downloaded at https://coronavirus.data.gov.uk/} Each time-series sample in the preprocessed Covid-19 dataset corresponds to $150$-day daily cases from mid-September $2020$ to mid-February $2021$ in a region in the UK.
+Then, $500/160/80$ samples are used for training/calibration/testing.
 The prediction model takes $100$ days of data as input, and outputs the subsequent $50$ days, i.e., $\tau=100, T=50, d=1$.
 For UQ methods that require a further split of the calibration data, the split ratio was set to $0.5/0.5$.